DCA announces guidance for outdoor dining during the winter

 The state Department of Community Affairs issued guidance Wednesday night for outdoor dining during the winter.

-As part of the new guidance, each restaurant that is using tents during the winter has to apply to their local municipality for a Uniform Construction Code permit.
+As part of the new guidance, each restaurant that is using tents has to apply to their local municipality for a Uniform Construction Code permit.

 Contact: 609-272-7046